 To ensure you don’t waste any of the heat being produced by your HVAC unit in the winter months open and close the registers as needed to heat only the parts of your home you want to heat.
 This small tip can save you a lot in the long run.
 Just be careful not to close too many registers, as it would create an imbalance of air pressure in the system.

 Reprogram Your Thermostat

 As the days grow cooler this is a good time to reprogram your thermostat.
 If you have a programmable thermostat it’s a good idea to lower the temperature during times when no one is home to save on both money and energy.
 If you don’t own a programmable thermostat or need to replace your thermostat we have many options available.

 Get a Professional HVAC Inspection

-Another winter and fall HVAC tip to consider is wheter it’s been a while since you’ve had a professional inspection, now is a good time to schedule one.
+Another winter and fall HVAC tip to consider is wheter it’s been a while since you’ve had a professional inspection.
+If so, now is a good time to schedule one.
 Ensuring your HVAC system is well maintained keeps the unit efficient in both functionality and energy consumption.
 Your HVAC unit should be professionally inspected at least twice a year – which is why we offer residential maintenance plans to ensure your unit runs efficiently all year long.

 Consider Replacing Your HVAC System

 If your HVAC is older than 15 years, you may want to consider replacing the system.
 Older units tend to be less efficient and more costly in the long run.
 This is especially true if you notice that your energy bills are very high.